browserengineering/book/book/styles.md

 [why-72]: https://tonsky.me/blog/font-size/
 [why-7227]: https://tex.stackexchange.com/questions/200934/why-does-a-tex-point-differ-from-a-desktop-publishing-point

-Text color is similar, but it requires a bit more plumbing.
+Text color requires a bit more plumbing.
 First, we have to read the color and store it in the current `line`:

 ``` {.python indent=4}
 def text(self, node):